 - Adult and child single and returns,

-- Day, multi-day and multi-trip,
+- · Day, multi-day and multi-trip,

 - Group

 - Period weekly, monthly or quarterly.

-Group travel is offered for up to 5 people travelling together at the same time and to the same place.
-This can provide good value for families and friends but is not a well-known ticket option.
+Group travel is offered for up to 5 people travelling together at the same time and to the same place providing good value for families and friends.
+Whilst group tickets have been available for some time, they have not been a well-known ticketing option.
+However, the £5 group travel offer supported by SCC and bus operators in 2022 has resulted in increased take-up of group tickets.

 For those travelling to college there are some products available that provide discounted college bus travel on public buses.
 Bluestar, UniLink and Xelabus provide offers ticket options for academic terms and years.
-These operate aged 16-19 and cover travel to further education colleges.
+These operate aged 16-19 and cover travel to further education colleges during term-time.